JesseGreat/alx-zero_day/0x03-git/README.md

-Am becoming strong in linux
-doing the add things can be rough
+doing the hard things requires a lot of your time